PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/index.md

 # PlanktoScope Hardware

 This section of the PlanktoScope documentation will help you to build the hardware of a PlanktoScope.
-Our documentation splits this PlanktoScope manufacturing process into two phases: putting together a kit of parts, and assembling a PlanktoScope from that kit of parts.
+Our documentation splits this PlanktoScope production process into two phases: making a kit of parts, and assembling a PlanktoScope from that kit of parts.

 If you do not already have a kit of parts, you will need to either purchase a kit or make a kit yourself.
 You will need to choose a PlanktoScope hardware version and obtain the hardware components necessary for that hardware version; your assembly kit will consist of those components.
 You can purchase a kit from [FairScope](https://www.fairscope.com), a small business started by the inventor of the PlanktoScope in order to make it easier for people to obtain PlanktoScopes.
 Once you have selected a hardware version, you can proceed to our instructions for making your kit.